 It is a mistaken belief that solar panels are not suited to the Irish climate, as even during winter or on overcast days they will still generate electricity.

-Solar panels can pay themselves off in as little as 6 to 10 years, and will be generating free electricity for at least two decades after that, with enough excess power to sell back to grid on good days.
+Solar panels can pay themselves off in as little as 6 to 10 years, and will be generating free electricity for at least two decades after that, with enough excess power to sell back to the grid on good days.

 Rooftop solar panels are more suited to Irish weather and climate than many people realise, and provide an excellent long term investment